chinenual/synergize/docs/HARDWARE.md

 * FTDI based USB cable: [Sabrent FTDI USB to Serial](https://www.amazon.com/gp/product/B006AA04K0)
 * Null modem serial cable: [C2G 02019 DB25 to DB9 Null Modem cable](https://www.amazon.com/gp/product/B000083K2R/)

+## Troubleshooting

+* If you have problems connecting, be sure to match the baud rate on your Synergy.
+Checking this requires opening up and looking at a jumper on the interface daughter board.
+Mine was originally set to 9600 (not sure if this was the "factory default" or if it was tweaked by a previous owner).
+As long as Synergize is configured with the same rate, all is good.
+I've tested mine at both 9600 and 19,200 baud and things work fine.

+* On Linux, be sure your user is a member of the `dialout` group (permissions on the serial port device usually limit access to members of that group).

+* One user reports that he had problems (no serial communication at all), but then swapped his USB serial cable for another cable and has had success since.
+The original cable was not obviously bad (it worked with some other software he uses), but there was an as-yet-undiagnosed problem when using it with Synergize.
+So swapping out cables might be a last resort if you can't make things work otherwise.